Why do I need to Reference?

 - Bibliography: a list of all the sources you have consulted during your research, including background reading.
 This list appears separately at the end of your work.

-Please note this is a guide only and only refers to Harvard referencing style.
+Please note this is a guide only and only refers to Harvard (author-date) referencing style.
+There are other styles available such as Vancouver (numeric) style and APA style.
 If you are planning to submit an article for publication you should check with the journal as it will have a preferred style.
 If you are submitting coursework as part of a university or other course, you should conform to the institution’s referencing style.

 ** RefWorks – a database which formats your references for you – is available freely via the NHS Scotland Knowledge Network at www.knowledge.scot.nhs.uk.
 Ask Library staff for details.**